siddharth-2925/Image-sharpening-kd/README.md

 like reduced clarity due to low bandwidth or poor internet connections.

 ## Files
-- `image_sharpening_kd.ipynb` — Model
+- `image_sharpening_kd-1.ipynb` — Model
-- `Report.pdf` — Final report with methodology, results, and learnings
+- `Report-1.pdf` — Final report with methodology, results, and learnings

 ## Dataset
 Used: GoPro Deblurring Dataset and custom image dataset (20 in number) for sample purposes